-The Consultant shall respond to a request for Proposal for a Call-Up by the proposal submission 1. deadline, as determined by the Departmental Representative.
+The Consultant shall respond to a request for Proposal for a Call-Up by the proposal submission deadline, as determined by the Departmental Representative.
 The proposal submission deadline will be established based on the size and complexity of project.
 Canada reserves the right to contract separately with other firms/consultants should the Consultant fail to meet the submission deadline in a timely manner.
-Fisheries and Oceans Pêches et Océans Canada

-- 2. The Consultant must be able to demonstrate the availability of adequate resources within their proposed team(s) to deliver the scope of services outlined in this Standing Offer in a timely fashion. - 3.
-It is a requirement of all projects covered under this Standing Offer that the prime consultant and their proposed sub-consultants be personally available to attend meetings and respond to inquiries within 72 hours of being given notice by the Departmental Representative.
+- 2. The Consultant must be able to demonstrate the availability of adequate resources within their proposed team(s) to deliver the scope of services outlined in this Standing Offer in a timely fashion. - It is a requirement of all projects covered under this Standing Offer that the prime consultant and 3. their proposed sub-consultants be personally available to attend meetings and respond to inquiries within 72 hours of being given notice by the Departmental Representative.